Minneapolis Child Custody Attorney

 The court may appoint a guardian ad litem to represent the interests of the children and to advise the court on issues of custody and parenting time.
 A guardian is supposed to be appointed where there is an allegation of danger or harm to a child.
 Notwithstanding this, budgetary constraints today sometimes limit the appointment of a guardian.
 When appointed, the guardian can meet with the child/children and may be directed to make recommendations as to custody and/or parenting time.
 In some counties, courts will appoint guardians to make such recommendations in lieu of a custody evaluator.

-The Benefits of Shared Parenting
+Benefits of Shared Parenting for Children

 Over the past few decades, more and more psychological studies have emerged showing that with two well-functioning parents, the more time your children spend with each of you, the better adjusted they will be growing up.
 It is not atypical, especially with children in primary and secondary school, to end up with schedules in which both parents have substantial to equal parenting time with their children.

-Child Custody Mediation: A Collaborative Approach
+Child Custody Mediation: A Collaborative Approach in Minnesota

 At Sobol Family Law, we understand that child custody disputes can be emotionally challenging for all parties involved.
 That's why we offer child custody mediation as an alternative to traditional litigation.
 Mediation provides a collaborative and non-adversarial approach to resolving custody issues, allowing parents to work together to create a parenting plan that is in the best interest of their children.